 With any Windows installation a version of the libraries is installed but not necessarily the specific version which X-Particles needs.
-X-Particles is almost entirely built using the Cinema 4D R16 SDK and therefore if you have ever installed R16, these libraries will be present.
+X-Particles is mostly built using the Cinema 4D R16 SDK and therefore if you have ever installed R16, these libraries will be present.
 If you have installed other software, there is a good chance that the necessary libraries will have been installed then.
-However, if you have a fresh install of a recent Windows version and a recent Cinema 4D version such as R19, it is possible that the libraries are not present.
+However, if you have a fresh install of a recent Windows version and a recent Cinema 4D version such as R19 or later, it is possible that the libraries are not present.

-The OpenVDB mesher is a special case and requires the MS Visual Studio 2017 libraries.
-If X-Particles is in the Cinema menu bar, but you do not see 'xpOVDB Mesher' in the X-Particles Generators sub-menu, you need these libraries.
-To obtain them click this link:
+These objects are special cases and require additional Visual C++ libraries.
+If X-Particles is in the Cinema menu bar, but you do not see 'xpOVDB Mesher' or 'xpShatter' in the X-Particles Generators sub-menu, you need these libraries.

 In both cases, please see the Knowledge Base article on our website here: https://insydium.ltd/support-home/faqs/?q=3108